Think Global, Act Local: Perspectives from Aspen Ideas Climate

 I reflected on my own climate journey this week- from 2012-2016 I spent my years working on Climate Education.
-Working with high school students and running environmental education trainings with the Sierra Student Coalition, and ACE.
-The next five years, 2017-2021, I worked on helping build the financial and operational infrastructure at advocacy organizations like the SSC and the Sunrise Movement, helping strengthen them to advocate for environmental reform.
+Working with high school students and running environmental education trainings with the Sierra Student Coalition, and the Alliance for Climate Education.
+The next five years, from 2017-2021, I worked on helping build the financial and operational infrastructure at advocacy organizations like the SSC and the Sunrise Movement, helping strengthen them to advocate for environmental reform.

 And from 2022 to now we are in a place in the United States and globally where we need to put policies and legislation into action.
 Some of the major themes at the conference were around the framing of climate change, climate education, and how both of those themes can be drivers or breaks on how fast we make climate action a reality.

 Although over a billion dollars has been committed in the United States in the last year through federal legislation, from permitting issues to local uproar, the sharp politicization needed to pass legislation has created misinformation campaigns, and spliced climate education for the general public.
 News in general is becoming more fragmented leading to different realities, including one that is strongly anti-climate .